Feast of St. Francis 2019

-Brother Peter Tabichi offers opening prayer for United States Congress
+Brother Peter Tabichi meets President Trump and offers opening prayer for United States Congress

 Honorary Doctor of Science for Minister General, Brother Tony Dolan